apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-dataString:
+## dataString
 Performs a check of response body tries to find occurrences of the specified strings or the absence of specified strings.

     Argument: 'equals'
         One or more strings that must match exactly in the data (case-sensitive).